ohishim/amgfl/README.md

 The `Sp` is an optional parameter which is a matrix with two columns expressing coordinates of observed points.
 If it is defined, figures in the output of `amgfl` have the observed points.
-The `div.pol` is an optional parameter which is an optional parameter which is an sfc_POLYGON object expressing a spatial division.
+The `div.pol` is an optional parameter which is an sfc_POLYGON object expressing a spatial division.
 If it is defined, clustering result is output as a figure.

 **(D2)** The `space` is defined by